When you were a kid, did you roll your eyes at the lengths your parents or grandparents went to conserve, save and find new uses for old stuff?

 With society’s renewed focus on green living and simplicity, maybe we only need to look back a couple of generations to find our way forward.
 Here are some frugal strategies worth resurrecting.

-My aunt, who turns 88 this year, used to darn her husband’s worn socks and “flip” the collars on his work shirts.
+My aunt used to darn her husband’s worn socks and “flip” the collars on his work shirts.